sebastienjust/containup-py/README.md

 These checks don’t block anything.
 They just make the implicit explicit — so you can catch it early, and fix it while it’s still safe.

+### ☕ `--dry-run` + `--live-check`

+`--dry-run` tells you what containup will do **without talking to Docker**.
+It is useful when you want to check what containup will do, without anything being installed on the host.

+`--live-check` option tells what it will do **against running Docker containers**.

+For example, if an image is not available on the host, `--live-check` will verify if the image is available, then tell you that image will be downladed.
+Same for containers, if the container is running, `--live-check` will tell :

+---
+3. pgadmin
+   Container  : 🟢 exists → 🔴 removed → 🟢 run
+   Image      : dpage/pgadmin4 🟢 exists

+...

+5. traefik-whoami
+   Container  : ⚫ missing → 🟢 run
+   Image      : traefik/whoami ⚫ missing → 📥 pulled
+---

 ## ▶️ Use your script